Mickael-van-der-Beek/node-url-tools/README.md

 var urlext = require('urlext');
 ```

-Then get url metrics for `www.cnn.com` by calling:
+Then get url metrics for `www.cnn.com` by calling (the port identifier `:80` is optional, but shown here for completeness):

 ```node
 urlext.extract('www.cnn.com:80', function (err, res) {